CoolKit-Technologies/eWeLink-API/en/OAuth2.0.md

     {"error": 405, "MSG": "invalid code", "data": {}}

-After the accessing party gets the code, requesting the 'Post@/v2/user/oauth/token' interface of corresponding area to get the accessToken to complete the binding process, which can then be used to get the user's device information and control the device.
+After the accessing party gets the code, requesting the 'POST@/v2/user/oauth/token' interface of corresponding area to get the accessToken to complete the binding process, which can then be used to get the user's device information and control the device.

 ## v2 Interface Description

 The APIs in this document applies HTTPS protocol, in which the client sends data with UTF-8 encoding and in json format.

-**Interface request specification(important):**
+### Requirements of Calling Interface and Description of APPID Permission (Important):

-- After the user logs in to the eWeLink account and is authorized successfully, your platform should first call the "get things list" interface (GET@/v2/device/thing) to synchronize the device list and display the device type normally according to the uiid.
+- Once the user has successfully logged into the eWeLink account authorization page, your platform should call [Get Thing List] Interface (GET@/v2/device/thing) one time, sync the device list, and display the correct device type according to the UIID(UI's ID).
-- The call interval of the same interface should be greater than or equal to 500ms, and the number of calls within an hour should not exceed 7200.
-If you use websocket to control our equipment, please note that you should not repeatedly go online in a short time (send useronline instruction), such as going online once a second.
-If you report too many times in a short time, the IP will be blocked and disabled by the server.
+- The interval of a single IP calling the same Interface should be greater than or equal to 500ms, with no more than 300 calls in 5 minutes.
+If you control our devices via WebSocket, please keep in mind that every user is not allowed to log in and log out repeatedly for a short period of time (Send userOnline command).
+Otherwise, your IP will be blocked and terminated by the server if the userOnline command are sent too many times for a short period.
+- Partners who has the business certification and enterprises that purchased the APPID have the access to [Paid APPID] to call all Interfaces without limitations for the total number of calls now but there are the same regulations for calling frequency as the above second point.
+- Developers who log in via eWeLink Developer Platform and complete the certification can use the [ Free APPID] to call OAuth2.0's relevant interface, and the total number of calls for all Interfaces is limited to around 50,000.
+If you reach the limit, the Interface returns the HTTP status code of 403 ERROR (not the parameters returned).
+If you want to remove the limit, please purchase the paid APPID and you can contact [BD@coolkit.cn](mailto:BD@coolkit.cn) by email.
+- For APPID applied by enterprises and personal developers, you have only access to Coolkit, Sonoff, or your own brands' devices by default.
+Other brands' devices are not available until they have been authorized.
+The types of devices supported are subject to the online documents (which will be released in batches soon, please stay tuned).
+If you have demand for other complex device types or new device types, please contact our relevant staff or email us via [BD@coolkit.cn](mailto:BD@coolkit.cn).

 ### v2 Interface domain name